 The absence of any legal contracts results in suffering various forms of exploitation in terms of hours of work which could exceed even eighteen hours in a day or receive no day off.
 Wages so low that won’t even be sufficient for half a month’s expense.

 The law in India needs to acknowledge these issues and put the Migrant Worker’s Rights in place.
-They need to provide the Domestic workers the same rights, justice and equality to enjoy as any other workers in the country under the rights to equality.
+They need to provide the domestic workers the same rights, access to a work site accident attorney or a workers compensation lawyer to assist them, and overall justice and equality to enjoy as any other workers in the country.

 The awareness through publications, seminars and other media could help those who lack the knowledge of reading and writing.
 Advocacy and Lobby could ensure the better working and living conditions for the migrants and protect them through recruitment agencies and honour contract provisions.
 There is a need to improve their living conditions which are usually inhuman and have access to better medical benefits.
 The stricter regulations and contract implementation would insure ban of underage domestic work and them falling in the hands of abuse and exploitation.
-The isolation and loneliness which characterise the very nature of their employment situation make it impossible for many workers to approach anyone for help or assistance.
+The isolation and loneliness which characterize the very nature of their employment situation make it impossible for many workers to approach anyone for help or assistance.
 Besides the shame associated with abuse and/or harassment makes them suffer through it rather than complain.
-The law needs to implement stricter laws for domestic workers more than ever so that it gives them the opportunity to raise their voices against injustice and they enjoy the same equality and justice as everyone else in the society.
+According to experts such as this workers comp lawyer, The law needs to implement stricter laws for domestic workers more than ever so that it gives them the opportunity to raise their voices against injustice and they enjoy the same equality and justice as everyone else in the society.